slact/nchan/README.md

   legacy name: push_max_reserved_memory
   > The size of the shared memory chunk this module will use for message queuing and buffering.

-- **nchan_message_buffer_length** `<number>`
+- **nchan_message_buffer_length** `[ <number> | <variable> ]`
   arguments: 1
   default: `10`
   context: http, server, location
   legacy names: push_max_message_buffer_length, push_message_buffer_length
   > Publisher configuration setting the maximum number of messages to store per channel.
 A channel's message buffer will retain a maximum of this many most recent messages.
+An Nginx variable can also be used to set the buffer length dynamically.

-- **nchan_message_timeout** `<time>`
+- **nchan_message_timeout** `[ <time> | <variable> ]`
   arguments: 1
   default: `1h`
   context: http, server, location
   legacy name: push_message_timeout
   > Publisher configuration setting the length of time a message may be queued before it is considered expired.
 If you do not want messages to expire, set this to 0.
-Applicable only if a nchan_publisher is present in this or a child context.
+Note that messages always expire from oldest to newest, so an older message may prevent a newer one with a shorter timeout from expiring.
+An Nginx variable can also be used to set the timeout dynamically.

 - **nchan_redis_idle_channel_cache_timeout** `<time>`
   arguments: 1